dfhoughton/list_matcher/README.md

 puts m.pattern %w( cad bad dad )                           # (?:[b-d]ad)
 puts m.pattern %w( cat catalog )                           # (?:cat(?:alog)?+)
 puts m.pattern (1..31).to_a                                # (?:[4-9]|1\d?+|2\d?+|3[01]?+)

-# alternatively, if you aren't making a lot of regexen

-puts List::Matcher.pattern %w( cat dog ), compile: false   # (?:cat|dog)
 ```

 There are two methods that one should use with either `List::Matcher` or a `List::Matcher` object: `rx` and `pattern`.
 These